bobvane/docker-xmrig/README.md

 `DONATE_LEVEL` is **not a donation to me**, it's the donation included in the Xmrig project to support its developers.
 Please leave it at the default value of 5 or higher to contribute to the project.

-Press `CTRL+C` to stop the container, and it will be automatically removed.
+按 `CTRL+C` to stop the container, 和 it will be automatically removed.

 ### Environment Variables